JosephLeedy/magento-module-xml-validator/CONTRIBUTING.md

 ## Style Guides
 ### Commit Messages
-Please use clear and concise messages in the imperitive form that are between 50 and 55 characters in length.
+Please use clear and concise messages in the imperative form that are between 50 and 55 characters in length.
 Additional details may be included in subsequent description lines (proceeded by a blank line for the first line) if needed.
 Please see [How to Write a Commit Message by Chris Beams] for more specific